ompl/ompl/doc/dox/installation.md

 ###  Installation from repository

-For Ubuntu 10.04 (lucid), 11.10 (oneiric) and 12.04 (precise), Willow Garage maintains deb packages for the latest version of OMPL.
+For recent versions of Ubuntu, Willow Garage maintains deb packages for the latest version of OMPL.
 All you need to do is add the repository to your list of sources:

     sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list'
     wget http://packages.ros.org/ros.key -O - | sudo apt-key add -